William C. Shiel Jr., MD, FACP, FACR

 What causes amyloidosis?

-Amyloidosis is caused by changes in proteins that make them insoluble, resulting in deposition in organs and tissues.
+Amyloidosis is caused by changes in proteins that make them insoluble, leading them to deposit in organs and tissues.
 These amyloid proteins accumulate mainly in the tissue space between cells.
+Changes in proteins that make them amyloid proteins occur because of gene mutations.

 What are risk factors for amyloidosis?